Last Updated: November 1, 2023

 We may use browser web storage (including via HTML5), also known as locally stored objects (“LSOs”), for similar purposes as cookies.
 Browser web storage enables the storage of a larger amount of data than cookies.
 Your web browser may provide functionality to clear your browser web storage.

-There are a number of ways that you can opt-our or manage online tracking.
+There are a number of ways that you can opt-out or manage cookies.
 Your options for controlling what information cookies and similar technologies collect about you include:

 - Blocking cookies in your browser.
-Most browsers let you remove or reject cookies, including cookies used for interest-based advertising.
+Most browsers let you remove or reject cookies.
 To do this, follow the instructions in your browser settings.
 Many browsers accept cookies by default until you change your settings.
-For more information about cookies, including how to see what cookies have been set on your device and how to manage and delete them, visit allaboutcookies.org.

 - Using privacy plug-ins or browsers.
 You can block our websites from setting cookies used for interest-based ads by using a browser with privacy features, like Brave, or installing browser plugins like Privacy Badger, Ghostery, or uBlock Origin, and configuring them to block third party cookies/trackers.
 You can also opt out of Google Analytics by downloading and installing the browser plug-in available at: https://tools.google.com/dlpage/gaoptout.